 Guide to a Perfect trip in Egypt!

-The museum is located in the Horeya Street, and - for a while - it was the residence of a former wood trading businessman, Asa'ad Basily, who constructed his villa which was built over an area of 3480 meters in the Italian style.
-The palace was a popular gathering place for many of the high-level people in the 30s and 40s of the last century.
+The National Museum Of Alexandria is located in the Horeya Street and is the former the residence of a prominent timber trading businessman, Asa'ad Basily.
+He constructed his villa in the Italian style.and it stretches over an area of 3,480 meters.
+The palace was a popular gathering place for many of high-level people in the past century, particularly in the 1930s and 1940s.

-Basily lived in this house until 1953 and then he sold it to the American embassy for 53 thousand pounds.
-Until the supreme council of antiquities bought it for 13 million pounds in 1996 and then it was transmitted into a museum by the beginning of the third millennium.
+Basily lived in this house until 1953 and then he sold it to the American embassy for 53,000 Egyptian pounds.
+In 1996 Egypt's Supreme Council of Antiquities bought it for 13 million pounds and converted it into a museum by the beginning of the 2000s.

-The museum was first open to the public in September 2002 and the museum displays more than 1800 items from different eras: Pharaonic, Ptolemaic which flourished greatly in Alexandria, Roman, Byzantine, and Islamic.
+The museum was first opened to the public in September of 2002 and displays more than 1,800 items from different eras including the Pharaonic, Ptolemaic (which flourished greatly in Alexandria), Roman, Byzantine, and Islamic.

 The first floor of the museum contains the Pharaonic items including a lot of statues of different ancient Egyptian rulers and gods and very interesting portraits of Menkaure, Ikhnaton, and Hatshepsut.